-- All children's progress is tracked and monitored against national and school expectations. - If concerns are raised about the rate of progress, or the health and well-being, safety or social and emotional health of a pupil, then the class teacher will raise the concern as appropriate. - The class teacher will inform the Special Educational Needs and Disabilities Co-ordinator (SENDCo) who will provide additional advice. - The SENDCo, class teacher, parents and child will discuss next steps and put support in place.
+• All children's progress is tracked and monitored against national and school expectations.

+• If concerns are raised about the rate of progress, or the health and well-being, safety or social and emotional health of a pupil, then the class teacher will raise the concern as appropriate.

+• The class teacher will inform the Special Educational Needs and Disabilities Co-ordinator (SENDCo) who will provide additional advice.

+• The SENDCo, class teacher, parents and child will discuss next steps and put support in place in accordance to the Graduated Response (appendix A).

-What should I do if I'm concerned that my child may have special educational needs or isn't making progress?
+What should I do if I'm concerned that my child may have special educational needs?